 Selection criteria includes purchasing materials featuring current, high-demand, high-interest content in a variety of formats, for persons of all ages, to support information, recreation, and literacy needs.
 Electronic collections are considered to be part of the Library collections.
 Suggestions from the community are welcome.
-Overall responsibility for the collections rests with the Library Director, following the established selection guidelines:
+Overall responsibility for the collection rests with the Library Director, following the established selection guidelines:

-- The selection of materials is done by teams of staff and Library volunteers who use recognized reviewing sources, professional journals, and recommendations by subject specialists. - Selection teams meet 3 times per year to ensure a regular influx of new materials, and to enable materials to be processed and made available to the public on a regular and timely basis. - Selection teams consist of a varying number of members, with at least three and no more than six members. - Team members are appointed by the Library Director who will consider suggestions of the current members and/or the Volunteer Management Committee.
-Members may serve a term of three years and may be reappointed. - The Library Director or delegated staff member is responsible for purchasing all materials from selected vendors.
+- The selection of materials is done by teams of staff and Library volunteers who use recognized reviewing sources, professional journals, and recommendations by subject specialists. - Selection teams meet 3 times per year to ensure a regular influx of new materials, and to enable materials to be processed and made available to the public on a regular and timely basis. - Selection teams consist of a varying number of members, with at least three and no more than six members. - Team members are appointed by the Library Director, members may serve a term of two years and may be reappointed. - The Library Director or delegated staff member is responsible for purchasing all materials from selected vendors.